SantoshSrinivas79/jordan-scrapes-amazon-for-products-to-sell/README.md

 It will output an array of product objects with items like price, brand name, and total buybox vendors.

-You can adjust the criteria easily by adjusting the variables found at the top.
+You can adjust the criteria easily by adjusting the variables found at the top of src/index.ts.

 There are script options to run this headless or on an ubuntu webserver.